Art Schools in Oregon

 About

 Established in 1907, the Oregon College of Arts offers a 4 year Bachelor of Fine Arts in Crafts, a professional degree program for artists planning to make a career in art.
 Students focus in one of the following 7 media: ceramics, drawing/painting, fibers, metalsmithing, wood carving and photography.
-The college also offers a 3 year Certificate in Crafts Program as well as one year Post-baccalaureate Certificate designed for students with substantial studio experience.
+The college also offers a 3 year Certificate in crafts as well as one year Post-baccalaureate Certificate designed for students with substantial studio experience.

 Annual Tuition Fee: $31,150.